UniversalDependencies/docs/_en/dep/acl-relcl.md

 cop(jerk, is)
 ~~~
 - I noticed how big a car he has. ('I noticed that he has a remarkably big car.')

+TODO: plain `acl` for a WH-clause: is this limited to interrogative and exclamative complements of nouns, and non-RC adjuncts ("press conferences when the US forces were already inside Baghdad")? <http://match.grew.fr/?corpus=UD_English-EWT@dev&custom=61c1f3622bda6>

 ### Cyclic cases